SiliconLabsSoftware/docs-matter/sld249-matter-prerequisites/matter-artifacts.md

 ## Matter Bootloader Binaries

-If you are using the OTA functionality and especially if you are using an EFR32MG2x device, you will need to flash a bootloader binary on your device along with the application image.
+All Silicon Labs board supporting Matter require that a bootloader binary is flashed to the device along with the application image.
 Bootloader binaries for all of the Matter supported devices are available here:

 https://github.com/SiliconLabs/matter_extension/releases/download/v2.2.1/bootloader_binaries_matter_extension_v2.2.1-1.2.zip